sejinniemma/EmmaPortfolio/README.md

 ### selectNavItem
-- make current navbar menu item  to be active and remove it to the previous one.
+- make current navbar menu item  to be active and remove it.
-- so we should remember previous one by making new variable.
+- navSelecteItems : so we should remember previous one by making new variable.

 ### bug💥
 - As soon as the page loaded 'testimonial' navbar menu item was selected.